-Date Behavior(s) noted by supervisor How was student notified by supervisor (email, text, call, face-to- face, etc.) Student response Collaborative plan developed by supervisor and student Example: 9/10/28 Rolling eyes/saying "yeah, I already know that" when supervisor discussing treatment approach Face-to-face meeting at end of the day Student apologized, stated they were tired and realized behavior was unprofessional Discussion of different alternative phrases such as "That was covered in our courses, I really liked seeing that in action" or "I think I have a handle on that approachI think I could use more experience with xyz approach.
+Date Behavior(s) noted by supervisor How was student notified by supervisor (email, text, call, face-to-face, etc.) Student response Collaborative plan developed by supervisor and student Example 9/10/28 Rolling eyes/saying "yeah, I already know that" when supervisor discussing treatment approach Face-to-face meeting at end of the day Student apologized, stated they were tired and realized behavior was unprofessional Discussion of different alternative phrases such as "That was covered in our courses, I really liked seeing that in action" or "I think I have a handle on that approachI think I could use more experience with XYZ approach.
 What do you think?".
-Will monitor for two weeks and check-in with student.
+Will monitor for two weeks and check in with student.

-APPENDIX F: Nursing Simulation Lab Agreement Form
+APPENDIX H: Nursing Simulation Lab Agreement Form

 All students utilizing the nursing simulation center must sign and abide by the nursing simulation agreement.
 This agreement details use of the space, responsibilities of the students for care and use of materials, and other uses of the lab space.
-This agreement will be filled out on Etrieve, a site within Viterbo University's intraweb.
-Please see the below printed version:
+This agreement will be filled out on Etrieve, a site within Viterbo University's intraweb, via the following link: https://etcentral.viterbo.edu/#/form/1098.
+This link is only available to access on Etrieve from a Viterbo computer or with a Viterbo login.
+Please see print version, below: